dltoth/ssdp/README.md

 # ssdp
-Abbreviated version of SSDP that provides enough information to populate a device hierarchy and allow query for device availability
+Abbreviated version of UPnP SSDP that provides enough information to populate a UPnP device hierarchy (root, embedded devices, and Services) and allow query for device availability.
+This library requires the additional [UPnPDevice library] ((https://github.com/dltoth/UPnPDevice/) for device structure.